adinalini/DevopsCapstoneProject-2/README.md

 ### Learning

-I ran into a little too many errors during this project, not the most fun but I definitely learnt a lot from this project.
+I ran into a little too many errors during this project, not the most fun but I definitely learnt a lot!
 I tried making a project with Blue/Green deployment before this one [Repo](https://github.com/adinalini/DevopsCapstoneProject), but couldn't resolve the errors there, so finally tried out the rolling deployment and it worked!
 Can't wait to try out my skills in a real world project.

 ## Tech Stack explanation